benceg/duped/README.md

 4. They're fully static typed.
 Using them in a TypeScript codebase should be a no-brainer.

 5. They're inexhaustive, mostly because I made them up.
 There are many solutions to this problem out there, many of which I've already seen or used.
 There's no point in rehashing something someone's already done.
-These provide creative solutions to a problem which (hopefully).
+These provide creative solutions to a problem long cogitated and considered.

 6. They don't have any external dependencies.
 If these were NPM modules, they could be installed & leveraged rather trivially, without bloating a codebase.